Vanderbilt University Law School,

-Matt has extensive experience representing real estate developers in connection with all aspects of commercial and industrial development projects, including the RFP process, negotiation and documentation of property acquisitions,navigation of development issues, procurement of capital from financial institutions and alternative equity sources and negotiation and documentation of build-to-suit leases with office and industrial end users.
+Matt also has extensive experience representing real estate developers in connection with all aspects of commercial and industrial development projects.
+In addition to providing counsel on the RFP process and the best ways to navigate development issues, Matt advises developers on strategies for procuring capital from financial institutions and alternative equity sources.

-Matt has also represented both financial institutions and borrowers in a variety of lending transactions, including real estate acquisition, tax credit, leasehold and construction financing transactions, as well as HUD-insured and conduit loan transactions.
+He plays a similar advisory role for financial institutions, institutional real estate investors and borrowers in a variety of lending transactions, including real estate acquisition, tax credit, leasehold and construction financing transactions, as well as HUD-insured and conduit loan transactions.

 "Restructuring Commercial Real Estate Loans";